Join me as I declutter my kids rooms! Decluttering and minimizing can be easy with these 5 simple tips to declutter toys in kids rooms .

 Seeing all of the toys in one pile makes you realize how many you actually have!
 We had a lot!

 That big pile made me realize there was no way my 2 boys could ever play with all of those toys in a day or maybe even a month.
 Having a lot of choices made them run from toy to toy.
-Now that everything is simplified I notice they focus more on what they are playing with.

 Here is the room after we decluttered.

-1. Keep Toys that ares Used
+1. Keep Toys that are Being Used

 Pay close attention to what your children are really playing with.
 Sometimes it seems as though they are playing with everything, but really they are just dumping everything out.
-Once you can identify the toys they always go for then you know it’s safe to get rid of the rest.

 If you are involving your children in the decluttering process, I have a recommendation.
 Instead of having them pick out what they don’t want, have them pick out what they want to keep.

-As an experiment I made a pile of cars and told them to pick out 10 that they wanted to keep, and we would donate the rest.
-Surprisingly they were able to pick out what they wanted and were ok with getting rid of the rest.
+As an experiment, I made a pile of toy cars and told them to pick out 10 that they wanted to keep, and we would donate the rest.

-2. Duplicate Toys
+2. Declutter Duplicate Toys

 Declutter all the duplicate toys.
 There was a time when we had several cars that were all exactly the same.
 My reasoning for keeping these was maybe one will break, or someone will come over and want to play.